piyushagarwal08/JU-Notes/OperatingSystem.md

     * The basic concept involved is that if a process is allocated too few frames, then there will be too many and too frequent page faults.
 As a result, no useful work would be done by the CPU and the CPU utilisation would fall drastically.
 9. What is Belady's Anomaly
     * Bélády’s anomaly is the name given to the phenomenon where increasing the number of page frames results in an increase in the number of page faults for a given memory access pattern.
+    * It can be removed in SJF
+    * Faced in FCFS
 10. Difference between mutex and semaphore?
     * Mutex: A mutex provides mutual exclusion, either producer or consumer can have the key (mutex) and proceed with their work.
 As long as the buffer is filled by producer, the consumer needs to wait, and vice versa.
     At any point of time, only one thread can work with the entire buffer.
 The concept can be generalized using semaphore.